Wrinkling and Haefliger structures: Introduction

 The key ingredient behind both theorems is a parametric application of holonomic approximation.
-This approach is very closely related to the main construction in Y. Eliashberg's and N.M.
-Mishachev's work on \emph{wrinkled submersions} \cite{ElMiWrinI}, which has later been used in other h-principles \cite{BEM}.
-That Haefliger microbundles and wrinkling turn out to be closely related is not surprising: Much like in the two-step process of Laudenbach and Meigniez, the idea behind wrinkling is to produce singular solutions of differential relations, which we then regularise.
-In fact, one of the first applications of wrinkling \cite{ElMiWrinIII} was reproving Thurston's regularisation of Haefliger microbundles in corank at least $2$.
+This approach is very closely related to the main construction in Eliashberg's and Mishachev's work on \emph{wrinkled submersions} \cite{ElMiWrinI}, which has later been used in other h-principles \cite{BEM}.
+That Haefliger microbundles and wrinkling turn out to be closely related is not surprising: Much like in the two-step process of Laudenbach and Meigniez, the idea behind wrinkling is to produce singular solutions of differential relations, which may be regularized in certain applications.
+In fact, one of the first applications of wrinkling \cite{ElMiWrinIII} was reproving Thurston's regularization of Haefliger microbundles in corank at least $2$.

-We dedicate the rest of the introduction to stating our main theorems.
-Many of the key definitions are given only in later sections.
+We dedicate the remainder of the introduction to stating our main theorems.